jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 that when dotCloud was created (and for quite a while!), things were very different:

-- EC2 just rolled out support for custom kernels
+- EC2 had just rolled out support for custom kernels
 - EBS had major outages at least once a year
 - Linux 3.0 wasn't out yet
-- Consul or etcd didn't exist
+- Consul and etcd didn't exist
 - Go 1.0 hadn't been released yet

 This might help to get some perspective on some of our technical